Simple Lemon Blueberry Sweet Sourdough Bread Recipe

 12:30 pm to 7pm: I place the dough on the counter and allow it to bulk ferment.

 7:00 pm: I shape the sourdough and incorporate the blueberries.
-I place the dough into a banneton and into my fridge overnight for the final fermentation process.
+I place the dough into a banneton and into my fridge overnight for at least 12 hours for the final fermentation process.

 9 am: I remove the sourdough from the fridge, score it and then transfer it to the oven to cook.